BennettLai2/WomenInNuclear/README.md

         - rubocop: Test for formatting errors in certain directory (linter)

 * Services (job queues, cache servers, search engines, etc.)
+    * Can add members, update points (attend meetings), check current points of members, search members, create meetings, check milestones reached (and create milestones), sort members in a leaderboard, make members admins, reset points, and view events

 * Deployment instructions
+    * The application is deployed in Heroku.
+When code is pushed to main, the Heroku link is automatically updated.

 * ...